intlify/rollup-plugin-vue-i18n/README.md

 #### Notes on using with other i18n resource loading plugins

-If you use the plugin like `@rollup/plugin-json`, make sure that the i18n resource to be precompiled with `rollup-plugin-vue-i18n` is not loaded. you need to filter with the plugin options.
+If you use the plugin like `@rollup/plugin-json`, make sure that the i18n resource to be pre-compiled with `rollup-plugin-vue-i18n` is not loaded. you need to filter with the plugin options.

 ### `i18n` custom block